mniszka/CTF-solutions/README.md

 - wget - download a file from the web
 - unzip - unzip a file
 - exiftool- shows the details of a file
+- grep -r "text" - searches recursively through directories for a specific text in files.

 ##